shapeshift/web/README.md

 ## MixPanel

-MixPanel is used for non-private deployments of the interaface.
+MixPanel is used for non-private deployments of the interface.

 We have a test MixPanel environment for developing and testing.
 To use this, update the `.env` file to include `REACT_APP_MIXPANEL_TOKEN=dev-project-id`.